-'''

-dBar = pressure counts Pgain - Poff

-degC = temperature counts Tgain - Toff

-psu = salinity counts Sgain - Soff
+dBar = pressure counts \Pgain - Poff degC = temperature counts \Tgain - Toff psu = salinity counts \Sgain - Soff

-'''

 The values of Gain/Offset are now sent back within the Argo Metafile message (0xf0) for data decoding purposes allowing a way to determine what Gain/offset is used in a given cycle.
-The GAIN/OFFSET of Temperature/Salinity/Pressure can be modified via 2-way communication.
+The GAIN/OFFSET of Temperature/Salinity/Pressure can be modified via 2-way communcation.
 Modifying these parameters will affect all variables returned.

-High Resolution Pressure data (ID=0x9n, n=0:9) High Resolution Temperature data (ID=0xan, n=0:9) High Resolution Salinity data (ID=0xbn, n=0:9)
+High Resolution Pressure data (ID=0x9n, n=0:7) High Resolution Temperature data (ID=0xan, n=0:7) High Resolution Salinity data (ID=0xbn, n=0:7)

 SOLOII/SOLO-D has the ability to return a high resolution P,T,S profile spanning a subsection of the primary binned profile (upper 2000dbar).
 Data is packed and decoded similarly to the binned profile (ID=0x10, 0x20, 0x30).
 The High Resolution profile can return every scan of the CTD (1 Hz) or every other scan (1/2 Hz).
 The data is limited to 1024 values.
 [Note: When the High Resolution data is requested, the averaging of the primary binned profile must be done by the float (not within the CTD).
 Typical SOLOII/SOLO-D averaging uses every other CTD scan.
 However if the High Resolution profile includes every scan, the bin averages will also use every scan.
 Thus the averaging of the primary binned profile may differ between the subsection with High Resolution data and all other spans.
+High Resolution profile data is decoupled from BinMod and is set to always use 'difference packing'.

-Drift Pressure time-series data (ID=0x9n, n=a:f) Drift Temperature time-series data (ID=0xan, n=a:f) Drift Salinity time-series data (ID=0xbn, n=a:f)
+Drift Pressure time-series data (ID=0x9n, n=8:f) Drift Temperature time-series data (ID=0xan, n=8:f) Drift Salinity time-series data (ID=0xbn, n=8:f)